 So, why would I want to spend more when I’m already spending a fortune?
 Let’s look at it another way.
-Are there things to do that are over and beyond that are totally worth it?
+Ask yourself, “Are there things to do that are over and beyond that are totally worth it?”
 We think there are!
-So here are some things we would splurge on:

 7 Best Disney World Splurges!

-1. Do Character Dining.
+1. Do a Character Dining Experience

 You came to Disney World because you and your kids want to see Mickey….or Pluto…..or Ariel……. or Belle……. or Cinderella……You get the idea.
 Depending on who you want to see, many times you can do this while eating.

-Instead of waiting in line to see the character, you are eating (which for us humans needs to be done anyway) and you and your kids get the anticipation as the character makes his/her way to your table!
+Instead of waiting in line to see the character, you are eating (which for us humans needs to be done anyway) and you and your kids get the exciting anticipation of watching as the character makes his/her way to your table!
 Our personal favorite is breakfast at Cinderella’s Royal Table.

-You WILL need a reservation to get into a character dining experience.
+You will need a reservation to get into a character dining experience.
 We recommend using a travel agent to help you and also reading this post with 11 tips to help you navigate getting reservations at Disney.

-When you stay at a club level at your Disney Hotel you get extras which push the experience over the top.
-The are 2 things that we feel stand out the most.
+When you stay at a club level at your Deluxe Walt Disney World Resort you get extras which push the experience over the top.
+The are two things that we feel stand out the most.

 If you are considering staying on site and possibly splurging on a club level, this post will be helpful to check out.

 If you read a lot of our posts we like to suggest that you buy your shirts and Disney trinkets at home and bring them with you in order to save money.
 We still believe that.

-However, this post is on “splurging”.
+However, this post is on “splurging.”
 Sometimes, when your child gets off an attraction that he/she absolutely fell in love with and you make your way through the gift shop at the end (funny how they have that set up that way), they might stare longingly at a shirt with the ride they were just on, or see a stuffed doll of what they just experienced.

 Many years ago, we went through Journey Into Imagination and Dave’s son, Gary (the daughters’ brother) fell in love with Figment.
 He started drooling over the Figment stuffed animal and mom and dad gave in and bought it.
 It was always his favorite!

 Leave your phone or camera in your pocket and YOU stay in the pictures!
 For the money this is a great thing.
 You can stop at any Disney photographer, swipe your magic band, and they take your photo.

 You will even get the magic shots when the photographer asks you to pose in a certain way and a little magic appears in your photo.

-5. Use Minnie Van Service.
+5. Use Disney’s Minnie Van Service

-Sure, the busses are free and usually that’s how we roll but if you have just spent all day walking Magic Kingdom and your dogs are barking (feet hurt), this is sure a nice way to get back to the resort pool in a hurry!
+Sure, the busses, monorail, and Skyliner are free and usually that’s how we roll but if you have just spent all day walking through the Magic Kingdom and your dogs are barking (feet hurt), this is sure a nice way to get back to the resort pool in a hurry!

-6. Experience Bibbidi Bobbidi Boutique.
+6. Experience the Bibbidi Bobbidi Boutique

 Full disclosure, we have never done this, however, it’s not because we didn’t want to…it was just too much for us to splurge on.
 That being said, we have never heard anyone that didn’t think it was a fantastic experience for their child and well worth the splurge.